ot2i7ba/UFEDKMLstacker/README.md

 ## Releases
 A compiled and 7zip-packed version of UFEDKMLstacker for Windows is available as a release.
 You can download it from the **[Releases](https://github.com/ot2i7ba/UFEDKMLstacker/releases)** section on GitHub.
 This version includes all necessary dependencies and can be run without requiring Python to be installed on your system.

+Please note that console logging (log_to_console=False) is set to False in compiled version.
+This means that log outputs will be written to a file rather than displayed in the console.

 > [!IMPORTANT]
 > An internet connection is required to display the maps in the generated HTML files.
 This is because the maps are rendered using Plotly, which relies on online resources to load the map tiles and other visualization components.
 Rest assured, no information from your local system is sent to Plotly during this process.
 The map data is sourced from OpenStreetMap [^3], ensuring compliance with GDPR regulations.